Shiv007/GettingCleaningProject/Codebook.md

 # GettingCleaningProject

+I have used below variables:

+features
+activities
+subject_test
+x_test
+y_test
+subject_train
+x_train
+y_train
+Merged_Data
+TidyData
+myLastTidyData

-In this project below 3 files to check:
+In this project below 5 files to check:

 	1. README.md	------ Operations performed in the script
 	2. Codebook.md  ------ Information about files in project